saas786/obsidian-notes-1/Linux/Ricing.md

 The term **ricing** originates from the term RICE in cars (Race Inspired Cosmetic Enhancement).
-Ricing in Linux represents the practice of customizing your desktop UI.
+Ricing in Linux represents the practice of customizing your desktop UI, usually with no performance benefit.

-## Display Manager
+## Display Manager (DM)
-Display managers automatically start the GUI on boot and handle the display of a login screen.
+Provides a login screen and can automatically start the GUI on boot.

+### LightDM | `lightdm`

+## Window Manager (WM)
+Controls the placement and appearance of windows within a desktop.

-## Wallpapers
+## Wallpaper Manager

-Install `feh`.
+Manages custom wallpapers.

+### feh | `feh`

 Commonly used like: